redwan528/CodePath-iOS-Prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+>Learned how to navigate and utilize StoryBoard's drag and drop feature on XCode for the first time after having experience with SwiftUI.

 ## License